-Years ago, medical researchers identified a psychological disorder that they appropriately named Seasonal Affective Disorder, or SAD.
-People who suffer from SAD become every depressed during the winter months.
-Doctors now understand the causes of this condition, which affects millions of people, particularly in areas of the far north where winter nights are long and the hours of daylight are few.

-SAD results from a decrease in the amount of sunlight sufferers receive.
-Doctors know that decreased sunlight increases the production of melatonin, a sleep-related hormone that is produced at increase levels in the dark.
+- Years ago, medical researchers identified a psychological disorder that they appropriately named Seasonal Affective Disorder, or SAD.
+People who suffer from SAD become very depressed during the winter months.
+Doctors now understand the causes of this condition, which affects millions of people, particularly in areas of the far north where winter nights are long and the hours of daylight are few. - SAD results from a decrease in the amount of sunlight sufferers receive.
+Doctors know that decreased sunlight increases the production of melatonin, a sleep-related hormone that is produced at increased levels in the dark.
 Therefore, when the days are shorter and darker, the production of this hormone increases.
-Shorter, darker days also decrease production of serotonin, a chemical that helps transmit nerve impulses.
-Lack of serotonin is known to be a cause of depression ("Seasonal" HH, par.
+Shorter, darker days also decrease production of seratonin, a chemical that helps transmit nerve impulses.
+Lack of seratonin is known to be a cause of depression ("Seasonal" HH, par.
 1).
 Depression may result from the resulting imbalance of these two substances in the body.
 Also, doctors believe that a decrease in the amount of sunlight the body receives may cause a disturbance in the body's natural clock ("Seasonal" NMHA, par.
 2).
-Doctors believe that the combination of chemical imbalance and biological clock disturbance results in symptoms such as lethargy, oversleeping, weight gain, anxiety, and irritability-all signs of depression.

-3 Since absence of light seems to be the cause of this disorder, a daily dose of light appears to be the cure.
+Doctors believe that the combination of chemical imbalance and biological clock disturbance results in symptoms such as lethargy, oversleeping, weight gain, anxiety, and irritability-all signs of depression. - Since absence of light seems to be the cause of this disorder, a daily dose of light appears to be the cure.
 Doctors advise patients to sit in front of a special light box that simulates natural light for a few hours every day.
-An hour's walk outside in winter sunlight may also help (par.4).
+An hour's walk outside in winter sunlight may also help (par.
+4).

-In conclusion, the depressive effect of low sunlight levels may help explain the high suicide rate in the Scandinavian countries; more important, it may suggest a remedy: when the days grow short, turn on the lights.
+In conclusion, the depressive effect of low sunlight levels may help explain the high suicide rate in the Scandinavian countries; more important, it may suggest a remedy: When the days grow short, turn on the lights.

-\ Writing Technique Questions

-Q1.
-Which paragraph contains the chain of causes and effects?

-➢ Paragraph 2

-Note : this answer is also correct for #3.

-Q2.
-What is the effect of decreased sunlight in winter?

-Chemical imbalance.

-Q3.
-What other change results from a decrease in the amount of sunlight?

-Disturbance in the body's natural clock.
-Note : this answer is also correct for #2.

-Q4.
-What is the final result?

-Lethargy, oversleeping, weight gain, anxiety, and irritability - all signs of depression
+- 1. Which paragraph contains the chain of causes and effects? - 2.
+What is the effect of decreased sunlight in winter? - 3.
+What other change results from a decrease in the amount of sunlight? - 4.
+What is the final result? - 1.
+1. Paragraph 1 - 2.
+2. Chemical imbalance. - 3.
+3. Disturbance in the body's natural clock. - 4.
+4. Lethargy, oversleeping, weight gain, anxiety, and irritability all signs of depression

-Comparison and Contrast Essay
+-8Comparison and Contrast Essay

-Introduction to Academic Writing 2: Comparison and Contrast Essays
+Introduction to Academic Writing 2:

+Comparison and Contrast Essays

-\ What are Comparison and Contrast Essays?
+What are Comparison and Contrast Essays?

-Comparing things is something we do every day when we have to make decisions.
-For example, you might think of similarities or differences when we are buying a new MP3 player or choosing a place to study English.

-You may need to evaluate two sides of an issue you have studied in a class or two proposals for research or projects at your workplace.
+- Comparing things is something we do every day when we have to make decisions.
+For example, you might think of similarities or differences when we are buying a new MP3 player or choosing a place to study English. - You may need to evaluate two sides of an issue you have studied in a class or two proposals for research or projects at your workplace.
 In these cases, you will need to write an essay or report to discuss your ideas about the topic.
 This is a comparison and contrast essay.

-\ Comparison/Contrast Essay Organization
+Comparison/Contrast Essay Organization

 - Like other types of essays, a comparison and contrast essay must have a clear introduction and conclusion. - The body of the essay can be organized many ways.
-We will look at two organizational styles. - Point by point organization - Block organization
+We will look at two organizational styles.

+Point by point organization Block organization

-\ The Introduction
+The Introduction